udacity/create-your-own-adventure/english/forest-canopy/let-go/let-go.md

 It hurts like the dickens, but slows you down enough to lessen your impact with the forest floor.

-After a moment, you collect yourself and scan your surroundings.
-You lift yourself onto your elbows and notice
+After a moment, you collect yourself and lift yourself onto your elbows.
+You notice something strange.

-something strange.
-You can smell something burning, and can hear what seems to be a deep, rhythmic pulsing
+You can smell something burning, and can hear what seems to be a deep, rhythmic pulsing nearby.

-nearby.
 What in the world could this be?